arobaselisa/Newspapers_Ecology_Analysis/README.md

 ## Abstract

 Since its gradual appearance in the public arena in the mid- to late-sixties, ecology gained prominence on the public scene, becoming an unavoidable issue in political debates.
 Throughout time it has been used to deal with various societal issues reflecting contemporary concerns.
-Based on long-established knowledge about the ability of language and words' usage to model cultural evolution, we computationally analyze the evolution of ecology's representation in french speaking Swiss society through \textit{écologie} semantic changes within a corpus of newspaper articles.
+Based on long-established knowledge about the ability of language and words' usage to model cultural evolution, we computationally analyze the evolution of ecology's representation in french speaking Swiss society through *écologie* semantic changes within a corpus of newspaper articles.
 Word embedding reveals observable qualitative drifts in the word's usage.
 Nonetheless a quantitative approach depending on topic modeling unveils more nuanced results.

 ## Git contents